Advance to the Rear: Music

 The score was composed by Randy Sparks, with songs sung by The New Christy Minstrels and orchestral music arranged and conducted by Hugo Montenegro.
 The popular song "Today" (while the blossoms still cling to the vine), comes from this film.
 The song was composed (both words and music) by Randy Sparks, who was a member of The New Christy Minstrels, and it was this vocal group that perhaps had the most commercially successful recording of the song.
-The song has been recorded by several artists, including John Denver, but perhaps the most amusing aspect of this lovely ballad is that so many people assume it to be a centuries-old folk song and not part of a Hollywood soundtrack.
+The song has been recorded by several artists, including John Denver and many assume it to be a centuries-old folk song and not part of a Hollywood soundtrack.
 The film also features a title song under the name of the original title and UK title of the film "Company of Cowards" and another song called "Riverboat".